 Ceres in Stanislaus County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Ceres War Memorial (about 300 feet away, measured in a direct line); The Guns Are Silent (approx. 4.2 miles away); Modesto War Memorial (approx. 4.2 miles away); a different marker also named Modesto War Memorial (approx. 4.2 miles away); Modesto – Stanislaus County Seat (approx. 4.2 miles away); Silent City (approx. 4.2 miles away); Grand Army of the Republic (approx. 4.2 miles away); The Paper Boy (approx. 4.2 miles away).
+Ceres Volunteer Fire Department (about 300 feet away, measured in a direct line); The Guns Are Silent (approx. 4.1 miles away); Modesto War Memorial (approx. 4.1 miles away); a different marker also named Modesto War Memorial (approx. 4.1 miles away); Modesto – Stanislaus County Seat (approx. 4.1 miles away); Silent City (approx. 4.1 miles away); The Paper Boy (approx. 4.2 miles away); The McHenry Mansion (approx. 4.2 miles away).

 Categories. • War, 1st Iraq & Desert Storm • War, 2nd Iraq • War, Korean • War, Vietnam • War, World I • War, World II •

 More.
 Search the internet for Ceres War Memorial.

 Credits.
 This page was last revised on January 3, 2020.
 This page originally submitted on May 30, 2009, by Syd Whittle of El Dorado Hills, California.
 This page has been viewed 1,727 times since then and 4 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on May 30, 2009, by Syd Whittle of El Dorado Hills, California.